 Kiwis love to renovate, and it’s not hard to see the motivation behind it.
 A good renovation can transform a home and create substantial profits.
-Plan and spend your dollars wisely and you’ll take full advantage of the rewards.
+Plan and spend your dollars wisely and you’ll take full reap the benefits.

 1. Offset, Redraw or Savings: Pay out of your own pocket

-However, there are a couple of points that could be worth keeping in mind: offset accounts and redraw facilities are features on home loans.
-It allows the homeowner to put their money into their home loan, or an account linked to it, (over and above home loan repayments) to help reduce the amount of interest payable on that loan.
-The extra funds can typically be accessed by the homeowner when needed, according to the lender’s conditions.
+A mortgage offset account, or redraw facility, allows a homeowner to put money into their home loan, or an account linked to it (over and above home loan repayments) to help reduce the amount of interest payable on their mortgage.
+The extra funds can, typically, be accessed by the homeowner when needed, according to the lender’s conditions.

-If you’re planning to use savings to finance your renovations, it may be worth checking that after you’ve withdrawn the amount required for your renovations, you’re still left with an emergency fund, e.g. enough left to deal with any unexpected expenses that could pop up, like an insurance excess or a car service.
+If you’re planning to use savings to finance your renovations, it may be worth checking that after you’ve withdrawn the amount required for your renovations, you’re still left with an emergency fund.
+For example, enough cash to deal with any unexpected expenses that could pop up, like an insurance excess or a car service.

 2. Refinance your home loan

-For those with enough equity built up in their home, refinancing the loan could be an option.
-This means you could potentially leverage the equity in your home to top up your loan and help fund the renovation.
+For a homeowner with enough equity built up in their property, refinancing the loan could be an option.
+This involves leveraging the equity in the home to top up the mortgage to help fund the renovation.

 If you are able to borrow the money needed for the renovation based on your existing home equity, one course of action could be to increase your loan size and place the renovation funds into a 100% offset account (assuming your home loan has an offset facility).
 This would, generally speaking, prevent you from having to pay any interest on the additional amount until you use it.